marknelsonengineer/DTMF_Decoder/README.md

 - **The Graphics Framework:**  I started down the GDI path, but good `old Stack Overflow pointed me towards **Direct2D**.
-  - **GDI:**  It's depricated.
-Also, I want to explore APIs that were written for GPUs.
+  - **GDI:**  It's deprecated.
+Also, I want to explore APIs that are written for GPUs.
   - **GDI+:**  I want to write this in C
   - I'm looking at [this](https://learn.microsoft.com/en-us/windows/win32/direct2d/getting-started-with-direct2d)
     and [this](https://bobobobo.wordpress.com/2008/01/31/how-to-create-a-basic-window-in-c/) for a starting point